 There is an active sub-group in Invercargill (re-formed in 1994), which meets regularly to discuss, demonstrate, and learn more about computers in genealogy.
 Recent meetings have seen demonstrations and discussions of genealogy software, digital image photography, GEDCOM, basic web page construction, computer housekeeping, and utilities.
 A regular 'Problem Corner' attemps to solve members' current problems to the best of collective experience.

 The Invercargill Sub-group meets on the fourth Thursday of each month, at 7.00pm, in the SeniorNet Rooms on the ground floor of the Southland Education Building (formerly the WEA building), 100 Esk Street, Invercargill.
 Admission is $2 per meeting (to cover room hire and supper).
 Anyone interested in combining genealogy and computers is welcome.

 In addition to the notified programme below, the group also arranges field visits to various places/institutions on a monthly basis, however the fixtures (although often 3 days after the monthly meetings) do not occur on a regular timetable and the times and places are often arranged at short notice.
 Consequently they do not appear as part of the regular programme.
-You can download a copy of the Group's 2017 Information Brochure by clicking the Information icon at left.
+You can download a copy of the Group's 2017 Information Brochure by clicking here.

 A brief history and a list of the office holders of the Invercargill Sub-group of the GCG can be found here.